webmaster98/price-monitor.com/README.md

 ```

 This command updates existing product entries for a particular marketplace, or performs an initial import of a
-product list into BENY.
+product list into price monitor.
 Existing entries are updated according to your own product id.
 Data to be imported
 needs to be in a valid CSV format, containing the following columns:

 1. id: the product id in your own shop.
-This needs to be unique for every item, otherwise BENY will
+This needs to be unique for every item, otherwise  price monitor will
 report an error.
 2. ean: the EAN code for the product.
 For some marketplaces, an EAN number is required for robustly
 identifying your products on that marketplace.